MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

    If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_import_project` section.

-* If you are in the Welcome Screen, click on the :guilabel:`Open` button.
-Otherwise click either on :guilabel:`File` > :guilabel:`Open...`,
+* If you are on the Welcome Screen, click on the :guilabel:`Open` button.
+Otherwise click either on :guilabel:`File` > :guilabel:`Open...`.
 * Select the :guilabel:`Demo-Sandboxed-Applications` directory located where you downloaded it and click on the :guilabel:`OK` button.

 The Gradle project should now be imported in Android Studio, your workspace contains the following project in the :guilabel:`Projects` view: